-APPENDIX N: Fees Above and Beyond Tuition
+APPENDIX J: Fees Above and Beyond Tuition

-Below are explanations for the various fees, please note, the Nursing Department administers Nursing Lab Supplies Fee, only.
+Below are explanations for the various fees please note, that the Nursing Department administers the Nursing Lab Supplies Fee, only.
 WCC administers the Contact Hour fee and Technology Fee.

 Regarding the Nursing Lab Supplies Fee, as shown on the semesterly tuition bill: